Building a community of thriving teens

 ideas

-We are West Chester teens
+West Chester teens:

 using our influence for good.

-Choose one of our project ideas below or create your own.
+• Choose one of our project ideas below or create your own.

-Use this Google Form to pitch your idea to us by September 30th.
+• Use this Google Form to pitch your idea to us by February 15th.

-Implement your project and submit receipts by November 30th.
+• Implement your project and submit receipts by March 30th.

-We will reimburse selected project ideas up to $500.
+• We will reimburse selected project ideas up to $500.

-All activities on school grounds must have prior approval from your principal.
+• All activities on school grounds must have prior approval from your principal.

 Teen-led projects look great on college applications and help your peers to THRIVE.